syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ## UML Activity diagram Shapes

-To create a UmlActivity, define type as "UmlActivity" and the list of built-in shapes as demonstrated as follows and it should be set in the "shape" property.
+To create a UmlActivity, define the type as "UmlActivity" and the list of built-in shapes as demonstrated as follows and it should be set in the "shape" property.

 | Shape          | Image                                    |
 | -------------- | ---------------------------------------- |